 At Associates in Eyecare, our physicians have been performing laser vision correction since it was first approved by the FDA.
 We offer the latest in laser vision correction technology including all-laser iLASIK and PRK.
-An evaluation is free so schedule an appointment today by calling 303-691-0777.

 The way that your eye focuses depends on the shape of your cornea, which is the clear window on the front of the eye.
 Typically, in nearsighted persons, the cornea is too steeply curved.
 In farsighted people, the cornea is too flatly curved.
 People with astigmatism have an oval-shaped cornea.